 These sites are centrally located in the village, south of Main Street.
 MU1 can be accessed directly from Main Street with the potential to access R2 through MU1.
 Both sites can be accessed from the local road that runs to the east.
 It is considered that there is an opportunity to provide for appropriate infill development on these sites whilst also helping to define the streetscape along Main Street and the local approach road to the east.
 Adequate pedestrian, cycling and vehicular access shall be required as part of any development proposals on these sites.
-Any future development proposals on these lands must be strictly adhere to the EPA Code of Practise for Waste Water Treatment Systems in order to ensure no significant long term effects on the Doonbeg River.
+Any future development proposals on these lands must be strictly adhere to the EPA Code of Practise for Waste Water Treatment Systems in order to ensure no significant long term effects on the Doonbeg River Future development proposals on the R2 site must also be accompanied by a site specific Flood Risk Assessment including delineation of Flood Zones, which take into account the joint probability of high tides and high river flows occurring simultaneously in order to determine appropriate finished floor levels.